The First Step Toward a Permanent Home

 The mural in the courtyard of Marsha’s House features activist Marsha P. Johnson’s rainbow arms surrounding a group of queer, trans, youth of color being welcomed into shelter.

-2025 will unveil a brand new building on this site, as we transform a very old midtown shelter into a purpose-built, multi-use complex including both shelter for people identifying as women and supportive housing for adults.
+2026 will unveil a brand new building on this site, as we transform a very old midtown shelter into a purpose-built, multi-use complex including both shelter and supportive housing for adults.

 Learn More